Eco-friendly Production Activities

 Communication about chemical substance management

 The Global Quality Assurance Division is a company-wide organization for environmental stewardship, which organizes and leads meetings for the chemical substance management sections of each department once every two months.
 They review the green procurement criteria, check the management system and establish or change its operating rules, and exchange opinions concerning the latest trends in chemical regulations, such as the REACH regulation and RoHS Directive.
-They also periodically audit the management system in each department to maintain and improve management systems that are appropriate and reliable.
+They also periodically audit the management system in each department in order to maintain and improve management systems that are appropriate and reliable.